-So, anyone have eating healthier as a New Year’s resolution this year?
+Anyone have eating healthier as a New Year’s resolution this year?
 I do!
-I actually started a new eating plan at the beginning of December – talk about a hard time to make that change with Christmas goodies appearing (and needing to be made!) every other day!
+I actually started a new eating plan at the beginning of December.
+Talk about a hard time to make that change with Christmas goodies appearing (and needing to be made!) every other day!
 But it was time and I was ready and feeling motivated.

 I actually have my cousin Rachel’s husband’s nut allergy to thank for this, as odd as that is!
 Rachel & Doug had a beautiful baby girl last fall and I took them a meal shortly after sweet little Willa was born.
 I was including a salad with my meal and ended up buying a few ready to serve mixes (the ones with toppings & dressing) because Doug has a peanut allergy, but I wasn’t sure if he could have almonds or not, I grabbed a few varieties to have options available.
 He does avoid almonds, so I ended up keeping a bag that had almonds included in it for myself.
 (Also, can I say how nerve-wracking it is to make food for someone with an allergy…I was so paranoid a nut ingredient would be in something I didn’t know!!)

 That pre-made mix ended up being the inspiration behind this salad.
 I knew it would be much cheaper for me to buy my own ingredients and make my own salads from scratch, rather than keep buying the mixes, so that’s what I did.
 I do always buy lettuce mixes though, I hate washing and chopping lettuce, so I buy organic triple-washed, ready to use lettuce.

-I didn’t include exact measurements for the salad recipe, I just throw my ingredients into the bowl, using what looks about right for the amount of people that will be eating.
-I also sometimes throw cooked, chopped chicken in with it to make it a meal.
-And my grocery store carries a mix of sliced honey roasted almonds with dried cranberries.
-My grocery store also sells a delicious yogurt poppyseed dressing, and I love it, but I did my best to recreate it so that you could make it yourself if you’re not lucky enough to live near Wegmans.
+To keep things easy, I buy a bag of sliced almonds with dried cranberries.
+My grocery store sells a delicious yogurt poppyseed dressing, and I love it.
+I did my best to recreate it so that you could make it yourself if you’re not lucky enough to live near Wegmans.
 Using low-fat or greek yogurt as a base, instead of mayo, helps keep this a healthier dressing option.

 The combination of dark greens paired with crunchy almonds and sweet cranberries, along with feta cheese (feta makes it betta is what I always say!), and topped with a sweet, tangy dressing is perfect!
 Even my boys have started gobbling this salad up!

-mix of dark greens such as spinach, romaine, chard, radicchio, arugula… (I buy the "Spring Mix")
+- mix of dark greens such as spinach, romaine, chard, radicchio, arugula… (I buy the "Spring Mix")

-sliced almonds (I like honey roasted)
+- sliced almonds (I like honey roasted)

-crumbled feta cheese
+- crumbled feta cheese

-2-3 tablespoons honey
+- 2-1/2 tablespoons honey

-1-2 tablespoons dijon mustard
+- 1-1/2 tablespoons dijon mustard

-1 tablespoon apple cider vinegar
+- 1 tablespoon apple cider vinegar

-1 tablespoon lemon juice
+- 1 tablespoon lemon juice

-2 teaspoons olive oil
+- 2 teaspoons olive oil

-1 teaspoon poppy seeds
+- 1 teaspoon poppy seeds

 Store in a jar or bottle in the refrigerator.
 Shake before using.

 Any great salad recipes that keep you eating healthier?
 Let me know – I’m stock piling healthy recipes now!
 Plus, I think my family is getting tired of me serving this salad every other day, so they’d appreciate some suggestions! 🙂